emilygv/emilyvernon.com/about.md

 {% include hero_intro.html
 title= "Let’s start with the basics" subtitle= "Life is a constant experiment.
-I have lived in the US and EU, as well as sailing around the world." description= "My approach combines rigorous strategy with embracing the unconventional.
+I have lived in the US and EU, as well as sailed around the world." description= "My approach combines rigorous strategy with embracing the unconventional.
 Stand-up comedy, offshore sailing and peanut butter and jelly sandwiches keep me going." image= "/assets/images/about_hero.png" class= "bg-lgrey"